Superalgos/Superalgos/docs/pages/suite/suite-data-mine-hierarchy.md

 **{{site.data.data_mine.data_dependency}}**

-data_dependency: "Data dependencies are references established with other bot's dataset definitions, determining which datasets the process establishing the reference uses as input."

 Most bots consume data other bots have produced.
 Because bots need the data as input for their calculations, processes establish a data dependency with the dataset definitions of other bots.
 The reference provides the process with all the information needed to decode the dataset, enabling it to perform the required calculations.

 [![Indicators-Process-Dependencies-02](https://user-images.githubusercontent.com/13994516/68993034-7840df00-0873-11ea-804d-d24e88ce25f7.gif)](https://user-images.githubusercontent.com/13994516/68993034-7840df00-0873-11ea-804d-d24e88ce25f7.gif)